Meltsun/obsidian-hierarchify/README.md

 Therefore, Hierarchify offers the following features to save you time on decision-making and note restructuring, allowing you to combine the benefits of both Zettelkasten and the file tree.

 ## Features

 1. Title-List Conversion:
-    -   Convert titles to lists.
+    -   Convert titles to lists or change its depth.
-    -   Transform titles to different levels of hierarchy.
+        -   Choose to modify a specific title or all peer titles.
-    -   Convert lists back to titles.
+    -   Convert lists to titles.
-    -   Preserve the structure of selected titles or lists through recursive processing.
+    -   Through recursive processing, These action will preserve the structure of note .
-    -   Choose to apply the changes to a specific title or all parallel titles.
+    -   Use these functions through the context menu of the editor at the title or list to be modified.
+If you want to modify the title, you can choose to only modify this title or modify all parallel titles.
-2. TODO: Content Extraction:
+2. Cut Whole Block:
-    -   Cut and extract the content of a title or a list, facilitating easy copying to another location.
+    -   Cut the content of a whole block , such as  title and list, facilitating easy copying to another location.
 3. Title-File Conversion:
     -   Extract a title and its content into a separate file, using the title as the file name.
-    -   Split notes into multiple notes based on titles, using the original note name as the folder name.
+    -   Split notes into notes based on titles, using the original note name as the folder name.
     -   TODO: Merge all notes within a folder into a single note.
     -   Adjust the title hierarchy appropriately when merging or splitting notes.
-4. File Tree Linking:
+4. File Tree Link:
     -   Create a note with the same name as a folder and add links to other notes within that folder.
     -   Recursively process all subfolders within the folder.
     -   This feature allows you to disperse notes across different folders while preserving the hierarchical relationships, effectively combining Zettelkasten and the file tree.